Your educational aspiration for entry into policing or another related law enforcement agency is attainable through the Police Foundations program.

 During the first year, a broad theoretical foundation is provided on human relations and an overview of the criminal justice system.
 The second year focuses on courses specific to law enforcement, investigation, police powers and community policing.
 Students also achieve certification in Nonviolent Crisis Intervention training from the Crisis Prevention Institute, Mental Health First Aid from the Mental Health Commission of Canada and Introduction to Incident Management System (IMS-100) from Emergency Management Ontario.
 During their studies, students will utilize similar testing instruments from the Constable Selection process such as Police Analytical Thinking Inventory (PATI); Written Communications Testing (WCT); and Physical Readiness Evaluation for Police (PREP).
 The goal of the Police Foundations program is to provide the student with a well-rounded education that prepares them for a possible career in law enforcement.

 Students play a part in first response situations at Lambton College’s Fire & Public Safety Centre of Excellence - the largest live fueled centre in Canada.
-The Centre is collaboratively used between criminal justice and fire students.
 Students gain volunteer hours and field-related experience through participation in Lambton College's student-run Safe Walk program and apply for volunteer opportunities with local police services in traffic control and search and rescue capacities.
 Lambton College's faculty represent a diverse representation of the criminal justice system including police, security and other related professionals.
 This, coupled with small class sizes, ensures students receive a highly successful educational experience.

 Students entering this program are entering a Mobile Learning - Class+ Experience program.
 The Class+ Experience is exclusive to Lambton College, where technology inspires learning.
 Mobile devices allow students to experience learning both inside and outside the classroom, integrating educational apps and tools into class activities.
 See device requirements.